 - a.
 Discharges of Storm Water.
-Discharges of storm water from POTWs with a design capacity greater than 1.0 MGD are applicable for coverage under General State Water Board Order No. 2014-0057-DWQ, NPDES General Permit No. CAS000001, Waste Discharge Requirements for Dischargers of Storm Water Associated with Industrial Activities Excluding Construction Activities. - Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (State Water Board Order No. 2006-0003-DWQ).
-This General Permit. adopted on May 2, 2006, is applicable to all "federal and state agencies. municipalities, counties, districts, and other public entities that own or operate sanitary sewer systems greater than one mile in length that collect and/or convey untreated or partially treated wastewater to a publicly owned treatment facility in the State of California."
+Discharges of storm water from POTWs with a design capacity greater than 1.0 MGD are applicable for coverage under General State Water Board Order No. 2014-0057-DWQ, NPDES General Permit No. CAS000001, Waste Discharge Requirements for Dischargers of Storm Water Associated with Industrial Activities Excluding Construction Activities. - b.
+Statewide General Waste Discharge Requirements for Sanitary Sewer Systems (State Water Board Order No. 2006-0003-DWQ).
+This General Permit, adopted on May 2, 2006, is applicable to all "federal and state agencies, municipalities, counties, districts, and other public entities that own or operate sanitary sewer systems greater than one mile in length that collect and/or convey untreated or partially treated wastewater to a publicly owned treatment facility in the State of California."
 The purpose of the General Permit is to promote the proper and efficient management, operation, and maintenance of sanitary sewer systems and to minimize the occurrences and impacts of sanitary sewer overflows.
 The General Permit requires collection system entities to develop a Sanitary Sewer Management Plan (SSMP).
-SSMPs are required to include goals; an organizational description; legal authority; an operations and maintenance program; design and performance provisions; an overflow emergency response plan; a fats, oils, and greases (FOG) control program; a systems evaluations and capacity assurance program; monitoring, measures, and program modifications; and an SSMP Program audit.
+SSMPs are required to include goals; an organizational description; legal authority: an operations and maintenance program; design and performance provisions; an overflow emergency response plan; a fats, oils, and greases (FOG) control program; a systems evaluations and capacity assurance program; monitoring, measures, and program modifications; and an SSMP Program audit.
 Additionally, the General Permit requires the collection system entities to report sanitary sewer overflows (SSOs).
-Collection system entities are required to report

-SSOs that are greater than 1,000 gallons.
+Collection system entities are required to report SSOs that are greater than 1,000 gallons.
 Furthermore, some entities must also report SSOs less than 1,000 gallons discharging to surface waters or storm drains or that threaten public health.
 Reporting provisions are set forth in the General Permit.
 Reporting shall occur through the Statewide Online SSO database.
 Reporting times vary depending on discharge amount and destination.
-Carpinteria Sanitary District filed a complete application package to the State Water Board dated July 11, 2006, and obtained full enrollment status on August 18, 2006 (Waste Discharge Identification No. 3 SSO 10245).
+The Sanitary District sewer service area includes the City of Carpinteria and portions of Santa Barbara County and Ventura County.
+Carpinteria Sanitary District filed a complete application package to the State Water Board dated July 11, 2006, and obtained full enrollment status on August 18, 2006 (Waste Discharge Identification No. 3 SSO 10245). - c.

-- c.
 Sanitary Sewer Inspection.
 The Discharger shall conduct sanitary sewer surveys when so directed by the Central Coast Water Board or the Executive Officer.
+The

-The Discharger shall control any controllable discharges identified in a sanitary sewer survey. - d.
-Additional Connections.
-The Central Coast Water Board must approve any additional connections outside the Sanitary District sewer service area to the effluent sewer main. - e.
+Discharger shall control any controllable discharges identified in a sanitary sewer survey.

+- d.
 Discharge of Pathogenic Organisms.
 Waste that contains pathogenic organisms or viruses should be discharged a sufficient distance from shellfishing and water-contact sports areas to maintain applicable bacterial standards without disinfection.
 Where conditions are such that an adequate distance cannot be attained, reliable disinfection in conjunction with a reasonable separation of the discharge point from the area of use must be provided.
-Disinfection procedures that do not increase effluent toxicity and that constitute the least environmental and human health hazard should be used. - f.
+Disinfection procedures that do not increase effluent toxicity and that constitute the least environmental and human health hazard should be used. - e.
 Biosolids Management.
-The handling, management, and disposal of sludge and solids derived from wastewater treatment must comply with applicable provisions of USEPA regulations at 40 CFR 257,258, 501, and 503, including all monitoring, record keeping, and reporting requirements.
+The handling, management, and disposal of sludge and solids derived from wastewater treatment must comply with applicable provisions of U.S. EPA regulations at 40 CFR 257,258, 501, and 503, including all monitoring, record keeping, and reporting requirements.